donbr/cdl2024_masterclass/README.md

 # Connected Data London 2024masterclass: Entity Resolved Knowledge Graphs

+> Refer [Claire's repository](https://github.com/donbr/erkg_demo) for a simpler continuation of Paco's original work that leverages Docker as opposed to a debian image for Senzing.
+Also uses Langchain for some Q&A.

 > I found Louis's work in Part 4 particularly interesting.
 He ended up creating his own Python library after his attempts to fix a 5 year old Microsoft Approximate Nearest Neighbours library hit some road blocks.
 You can see some of his notes here:  https://github.com/donbr/erkg-tutorials/blob/main/dev.ipynb

 > Also of note are Louis's use of Dagster:  https://github.com/search?q=repo%3Adonbr%2Ferkg-tutorials%20dagster&type=code